Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

 \subsubsection{Two-qubit systems with Circle Notation}

-During part A, participants assigned to the \acrshort{cn} group solved the questions without visualization with an average score of 0.72$\pm$0.14 with an average time of 1.54$\pm$0.62 minutes for correctly solved questions, while the other group answered the same questions with visualization with an average score of 0.65$\pm$0.26 with an average time of 2.18$\pm$1.02 minutes.
-During part B, the mean scores with and without visualization were 0.55$\pm$0.17 and 0.62$\pm$0.12, respectively, at average times for correctly solved questions of 1.46$\pm$0.67 and 1.68$\pm$1.12 minutes.
-When combining parts A and B of the survey, the average scores were 0.64$\pm$0.13 without \acrshort{cn} and 0.64$\pm$0.12 with \acrshort{cn}, at 1.48$\pm$0.51 and 1.98$\pm$1.05 minutes.

-In both survey parts, we see group math-vis scoring higher or the same as group vis-math on all questions except the separability and entanglement questions, where group vis-math scored higher.
-This could be explained with learner characteristics, such as the specific competence to identify entanglement.
-In addition, the vis-math group scored higher on these questions when presented with visualization.
-Perhaps, the group used a strategy of comparing circles similar to that shown in figure \ref{fig:sep_ent}, to identify separability and entanglement in \acrshort{cn}, which the other group did not know.
-The H gate question shows a large difference in score between the two groups, where group math-vis scored 0.8 without visualization and group vis-math only 0.2.
-This, again, could hint towards the Hadamard gate question performance being especially prone to learner prerequisites.
-Using the average of all the questions, there is no increase in the average score when participants solved questions with visualization, with 64\% being correctly solved in both cases.
+In the two-qubit survey with \ac{cn}, the average scores were $0.59 \pm 0.25$ without visualization and $0.61 \pm 0.23$ with visualization, at average times of $82 \pm 47$ and $113 \pm 76$ seconds, respectively.
+In both survey parts, we see group math-vis scoring higher than group vis-math on all questions except the Separability and Entanglement questions, where group vis-math scored higher.
+This could be explained by learner characteristics, such as the ability to identify entanglement by visual means or using mathematical strategies.
+The H gate question shows a large difference in score between the two groups, where group math-vis scored 0.86 without visualization and group vis-math 0.17.
+This could hint toward the Hadamard gate question performance being especially sensitive to learner prerequisites.

-Participants took longer when presented with the visualization when solving questions correctly, except for only a few questions, namely the gtg questions in both survey parts and the X gate question in survey part B. The H gate and separability questions of part B were solved only marginally faster when presented with \acrshort{cn}.
-The overall longer time taken for questions with visualization (113$\pm$76 seconds) than questions without visualization (82$\pm$47 seconds) could be a result of visualization bringing the questions further toward the level of the participant's ability, according to the distance-difficulty hypothesis \cite{THISSEN1983179,ferrando2007item}.
-The high variance in the time taken for correct answers could be a result of not controlling the survey environments.
-In addition, for many questions, there is only a small number of data points to consider since this number depends on the number of participants that solved these questions correctly.
+When presented with the visualization, participants took longer when solving questions correctly, at $113 \pm 76$ seconds versus $82 \pm 47$ seconds.
+This could be the result of alternative strategies to solve the question that the visualization provides, which bring the question's difficulty closer to the level of the participant's ability, according to the distance-difficulty hypothesis~\cite{THISSEN1983179,ferrando2007item}.